 Making changes to your application

 Once you have been given planning permission you may need to make a change to your application.
-If so, you will need to apply for a non-material amendment.
+If so, you may need to apply for a non-material amendment.

-Check the non-material amendment validation criteria (PDF 75KB) to find out what you will need to include in an application to make a change.
+Check the non-material amendment validation criteria to find out what you will need to include in an application to make a change.